 When you respond to panic as if it's danger, by struggling against it, holding your breath, fleeing, and getting more upset, you will find that "the harder I try, the worse it gets", because you are getting tricked into trying methods that will sabotage your hopes for recovery.

 But if you can train yourself, over time, to respond to the panic as discomfort, by "floating" and using the AWARE steps, then you can look forward to gradually bringing to an end the powerful negative influence panic has over your life.

 My Panic Attacks Workbook is a good way to do your own self help program.
-If you're looking for professional help with this problem, I offer individual treatment in Chicago and the northwest suburbs of Chicago.
+If you're looking for professional help with this problem, I offer individual treatment in Chicago.

 All the benefits you can get from the cognitive behavioral methods of desensitization and progressive exposure will follow from your recognition of this trick.
 If you use those methods to fight and oppose anxiety attacks, you will gain little relief.
 But if you recognize the trick, and use those methods to respond to panic as discomfort, you can look forward to the recovery you so strongly desire.

 Carbonell, PhD.
 Anxiety Coach® is a registered mark.